- Who Is Involved in the Effective Health Care Program

 - Eisenberg Center Conference Series 2013

-Donald J. Cegala, Ph.D., is Emeritus Professor in the School of Communication and the Department of Family and Community Medicine at The Ohio State University, Columbus, Ohio.
-Dr. Cegala was on the Ohio State University (OSU) faculty for over 35 years.
-He is the former Chair of the Health Communication Division of the National Communication Association and is a member of the OSU Institute for Primary Care Research and the OSU Comprehensive Cancer Center.
-He has served as a consultant and grant reviewer for the National Cancer Institute, and was the recipient of the 2006 NCA/ICA Outstanding Health Communication Scholar Award.
-He has published over 60 scholarly book chapters and articles in academic journals, and is known nationally and internationally for his research on physician-patient communication, particularly with respect to patient communication skills interventions.
-Dr. Cegala has developed an intervention called PACE that improves patients' communication with physicians.
-PACE principles have been applied to many physician-patient settings, including primary care, cancer, heart disease, adult asthma, diabetes, pediatrics, and women's menopause.
+Donald J. Cegala, Ph.D., is an emeritus professor in the School of Communication and in the Department of Family and Community Medicine at The Ohio State University (OSU), Columbus, OH.
+Dr. Cegala was a member of the faculty at Ohio State University (OSU) faculty for more than 35 years.
+He is the former Chair of the Health Communication Division of the National Communication Association (NCA) and is a member of the OSU Institute for Primary Care Research and the OSU Comprehensive Cancer Center.
+He has served as a consultant and grant reviewer for the National Cancer Institute and was the recipient of the 2006 Outstanding Health Communication Scholar Award presented jointly by the NCA and the International Communication Association.
+He has published more than 60 scholarly book chapters and articles in academic journals and is known nationally and internationally for his research on physician-patient communication, particularly with respect to interventions designed to improve patient communication skills.
+His Patient Assessment, Care, and Education (PACE) framework has been used in many clinical settings, including primary care, oncology, cardiology, respiratory care (adult asthma), diabetes, pediatrics, and women's health (menopause).

-His research interests include interventions to improve quality of care and methods in the evaluation of clinical competence.
-Dr. Holmboe is currently a member of the board of the National Board of Medical Examiners and the American Board of Family Medicine, and serves as chair of the Committee on Research and Evaluation of Programs at the American Board of Medical Specialties.
-His professional memberships include the American College of Physicians, where he is a Fellow, Society of General Internal Medicine and Association of Medical Education in Europe and is an honorary Fellow of the Royal College of Physicians in London.
+Dr. Holmboe’s research interests include interventions to improve the quality of health care and methods to evaluate clinical competence.
+Dr. Holmboe currently is a member of the board of the National Board of Medical Examiners and the American Board of Family Medicine and chairs the Committee on Research and Evaluation of Programs at the American Board of Medical Specialties.
+His a member of the Society of General Internal Medicine and the Association of Medical Education in Europe, a fellow of the American College of Physicians, and an honorary fellow of the Royal College of Physicians in London.

-Valerie F. Reyna, Ph.D., is Professor, Director of the Human Neuroscience Institute, and Co-Director of the Cornell University Magnetic Resonance Imaging Facility and of the Center for Behavioral Economics and Decision Research.
-She is a member of the faculty in Human Development, Psychology, Cognitive Science, and Neuroscience (IMAGINE Program), as well as Weill Cornell Medical College.
-Dr. Reyna holds a PhD in experimental psychology from Rockefeller University.
-She is a developer of fuzzy-trace theory, a model of the relation between memory and decision making that has been widely applied in law, medicine, and public health.
-Her recent work has focused on meaning and mental representation; aging, neurocognitive impairment, and genetic risk factors (e.g., in Alzheimer’s disease); rationality and risky decision making, particularly risk taking in adolescence; and neuroimaging models of framing and decision making.
-She has also extended fuzzy-trace theory to risk perception, numeracy, and dual processes in medical decision making by both physicians and patients.
-Past President of the Society for Judgment and Decision Making, she is a Fellow of numerous scientific societies and has served on scientific panels of the National Academy of Sciences, National Science Foundation, National Institutes of Health, Food and Drug Administration, and the MacArthur Foundation.
+Valerie F. Reyna, Ph.D., serves as the Director of the Human Neuroscience Institute and as the Codirector of the Cornell University Magnetic Resonance Imaging Facility and of the Center for Behavioral Economics and Decision Research at Cornell University.
+She is a professor and a member of the faculty in the Human Development, Psychology, Cognitive Science, and Neuroscience (IMAGINE) Program and at Weill Cornell Medical College.
+Dr. Reyna holds a Ph.D. in experimental psychology from Rockefeller University.
+She is a developer of fuzzy-trace theory, a model of the relationship between memory and decisionmaking that has been widely applied in the fields of law, medicine, and public health.
+Her recent work has focused on meaning and mental representation; aging, neurocognitive impairment, and genetic risk factors (e.g., in Alzheimer’s disease); rationality and risky decisionmaking, particularly risk taking in adolescence; and neuroimaging models of framing and decisionmaking.
+She has also extended fuzzy-trace theory to risk perception, numeracy, and dual processes in medical decisionmaking by both physicians and patients.
+A past president of the Society for Judgment and Decision Making, she is a fellow of numerous scientific societies and has served on scientific panels of the National Academy of Sciences, the National Science Foundation, the National Institutes of Health, the U.S. Food and Drug Administration, and the MacArthur Foundation.

-His research has focused on both medical education and various aspects of clinical care (physician-patient/family communication, cultural competence, chronic illness in a family context, and team based care).
-Over the last decade he has particularly explored the intersection of shared decision making and collaborative relationships in vulnerable populations.
+Dr. Saba’s research has focused on both medical education and various aspects of clinical care—physician-patient/family communication, cultural competence, chronic illness in a family context, and team-based care.
+Over the last decade, he has particularly explored the intersection of shared decisionmaking and collaborative relationships in vulnerable populations.
 He has had the opportunity to be a visiting scholar throughout northern Italy over the past 15 years, holding a faculty appointment at the Institute for Systemic and Relational Therapy in Modena and collaborating in both training and research with the Department of Psychology at the Università Cattolica di Sacra Cuore in Milan.

-Karen R. Sepucha, Ph.D., is the director of the Health Decision Sciences Center in the General Medicine Division at Massachusetts General Hospital (MGH) and an Assistant Professor in Medicine at Harvard Medical School.
+Karen R. Sepucha, Ph.D., is the Director of the Health Decision Sciences Center in the General Medicine Division at the Massachusetts General Hospital and an assistant professor in the Department of Medicine at Harvard Medical School.
 Her research and clinical interests involve developing and implementing tools and methods to improve the quality of significant medical decisions made by patients and clinicians.
-Dr. Sepucha was the medical editor for a series of five breast cancer patient decision aids (PtDAs) developed by the not-for-profit Informed Medical Decisions Foundation.
-The PtDAs have won seven media awards and Dr. Sepucha has led the dissemination of these programs to more than 80 academic and community cancer centers across the country.
-She is also responsible for efforts to promote shared decision making in primary and specialty care at Mass General through patient decision aids and clinician skills training.
-Her recent research has focused on the development of survey instruments to measure the quality of decisions.
-The decision quality instruments have been used in national surveys of medical decisions, and a subset of the items have been adapted for use in the Consumer Assessment of Healthcare Providers and Systems (CAHPS) primary care medical home patient experience survey.
-Dr. Sepucha has been active in local, national and international efforts to improve decision quality, including the International Patient Decision Aids Standards collaboration.
-She received her PhD in engineering-economic systems and operations research at Stanford University with a focus in decision sciences.
+Dr. Sepucha was the medical editor for a series of five decision aids for patients with breast cancer that were developed by the not-for-profit Informed Medical Decisions Foundation.
+The patient decision aids have won seven media awards, and Dr. Sepucha has led the dissemination of these programs to more than 80 academic and community cancer centers across the country.
+She is also responsible for efforts to promote shared decisionmaking in primary and specialty care at the Massachusetts General Hospital through patient decision aids and clinician skills training.
+Her recent research has focused on developing survey instruments to measure the quality of decisions.
+These instruments have been used in national surveys of medical decisions, and a subset of the items have been adapted for use in the Consumer Assessment of Healthcare Providers and Systems survey of patient experience with the primary care medical home.
+Dr. Sepucha has been active in local, national, and international efforts to improve decision quality, including the International Patient Decision Aids Standards collaboration.
+She received her Ph.D. in engineering-economic systems and operations research at Stanford University with a focus in decision sciences.

-Victoria A. Shaffer, Ph.D., received her PhD in Quantitative Psychology, with an emphasis on Decision Theory and Behavioral Economics, from Ohio State University in 2005.
-She is currently an Assistant Professor at the University of Missouri.
-She holds a joint appointment in the Department of Health Sciences, in the School of Health Professions, and in the Department of Psychological Sciences, in the College of Arts and Science.
-Her research focuses on identifying and testing methods to improve the quality of decisions about healthcare.
-Previous research has focused on the impact of patient narratives in decision aids and attitudes towards the use of clinical decision support systems in medicine.
+Victoria A. Shaffer, Ph.D., received her Ph.D. in quantitative psychology, with an emphasis on decision theory and behavioral economics, from The Ohio State University in 2005.
+She is currently an assistant professor at the University of Missouri.
+She holds a joint appointment in the Department of Health Sciences in the School of Health Professions and in the Department of Psychological Sciences in the College of Arts and Science.
+Her research focuses on identifying and testing methods to improve the quality of health care decisions.
+Her previous research has focused on the impact of patient narratives in decision aids and attitudes towards the use of clinical decision-support systems in medicine.

-Dawn Stacey, R.N., Ph.D., CON(C) holds a Research Chair in Knowledge Translation to Patients and is Associate Professor, School of Nursing at the University of Ottawa.
-She is a Scientist at the Ottawa Hospital Research Institute where she is Director of the Patient Decision Aids Research Group.
-She is the principal-investigator for the Cochrane Review of Patient Decision Aids, co-chair of the Steering Committee for the International Patient Decision Aid Standards Collaboration (IPDAS), and co-investigator for the Cochrane Review of Interventions to Improve the Adoption of Shared Decision Making.
-Her research includes: knowledge translation to patients; patient decision aid development, evaluation and appraisal; decision coaching; implementation of decision aids and decision coaching into practice; telephone-based care, and interprofessional approaches to shared decision making.
-She is collaborating with the Ministry of Health in Saskatchewan to implement shared decision making and patient decision aids across the province.
+Dawn Stacey, R.N., Ph.D., CON(C), holds the University Research Chair in Knowledge Translation to Patients and is an associate professor in the School of Nursing at the University of Ottawa.
+She is a scientist at the Ottawa Hospital Research Institute where she is the Director of the Patient Decision Aids Research Group.
+She is the principal investigator for the Cochrane Review of Patient Decision Aids, cochair of the Steering Committee for the International Patient Decision Aid Standards Collaboration, and a coinvestigator for the Cochrane Review of Interventions to Improve the Adoption of Shared Decision Making.
+Dr. Stacey’s research includes knowledge translation to patients; patient decision aid development, evaluation and appraisal; decision coaching; implementation of decision aids and decision coaching into practice; telephone-based care, and interprofessional approaches to shared decision making.
+She is collaborating with the Ministry of Health in Saskatchewan to implement shared decisionmaking and patient decision aids across the province.
 She has over 100 publications and 80 invited national and international presentations.
-Her research program Web site is http://decisionaid.ohri.ca.
+Her research program Web site is available at http://decisionaid.ohri.ca.